mmmirrra/mmmirrra.github.io/_posts/2023-08-05-MultimediaSystem-data-image-graphics.markdown

 - Special-purpose graphics package
   - Provides functions and a convenient user interface to create pictures suitable for various application fields
   - High-quality output can be produced even if you are not a professional programmer
-    - CAD package : Used for product design in various fields such as architecture, machinery, and electronic circuits
+    - CAD package: Used for product design in various fields such as architecture, machinery, and electronic circuits
-    - Paint package (Adobe Photoshop, etc.) : Create or edit raster pictures, photos, etc.
+    - Paint package (Adobe Photoshop, etc.): Create or edit raster pictures, photos, etc.
 <br />
 - Graphics Application Programming Interface (API)
   - A graphics library that allows professional programmers to write programs using graphics functions in programming languages ​​such as C/C++ and Java